CARLOS SANDOVAL

 WIP WIP WIP WIP WIP WIP

 Both Drawing and Automata series are regarded as self-portraits—autobiographical objects formed through extended periods I spent with my dog in dense forests and ecological reserves.
 Immersion in these remote, resonant landscapes was experienced as both shelter and contemplation.
 In such isolated environments, unseen nocturnal presences were sensed and pursued by my dog—an invisible activity that is attempted to be reflected in the drawing series.
 I want to evoke the world as it flickered through my dog’s hyper perception: a realm of nano-signals and silent turbulences beyond human sight.
-The visions of my dog are my dreams while camping in a tent in the middle of the forest.
+The visions of my dog are my dreams while camping in a sleeping bag — my cave, my shelter, my house, my matrix — in the middle of the forest.